tempxla/twitter-friend-list/README.md

     stack install

 ## usage
-At first, make a file `~/.twitter_api_keys` which include twitter api keys.
+At first, make a file `~/.twitter_api_keys`, which include twitter api keys.

     consumer_key        = "......"
     consumer_secret     = "......"
     access_token        = "......"
     access_token_secret = "......"

-When you run this command, the tool downloads followers/followings lists, and diffs latest list.
+When you run this command, the tool downloads followers/followings lists, and compares old lists.

     twitter-friend-list
 If you need not download, add "diff" option.

     twitter-friend-list diff

+For print a list. n is a back number. (default 0, which means lastest)

+    twitter-friend-list list n